jialunguo/vue-server-render-jscHelper/README.md

 npm install
 ```

-find build.js in node_modules/vue-server-renderer, add below code at the end:
+find build.js in node_modules/vue-server-renderer, add these code to the end:

 ```
 exports.parse = function(tplStr, options) {